 3. Apply a poultry-safe product such as Elector PSP or Permectrin II to chickens during black fly season.

-Contact your state’s Department of Agriculture Cooperative Extension Service agent for location-specific information about buffalo gnats in your area.
+Contact your state’s Department of Agriculture Cooperative Extension Service agent for specific information about buffalo gnats in your area.

 Sources available upon request.